KumoCorp/kumomta/docs/changelog/main.md

   performing HTTP based injection with large message payloads.
 * It is now possible to use `protocol` in the `queues.toml` lua helper configuration file.
 Thanks to @aryeh! #155
-* We now strip the enhanced status code prefix from each subsequent line of multi-line responses, rather than just the first line.
-This may influence your classification or TSA automation regexes.
-For example, for a response like `500-5.5.5 foo\n500 5.5.5 bar` we would previously represent that with a logged `response.content` value of `foo\n5.5.5 bar`, but will now encode it as `foo\nbar`.
-See #157 for more context.

 ## Fixes